ewald-lab/Analysis_Repository_Template/README.md

 # YEAR_PERSON_TOPIC
 This is a template for GitHub repositories for data analysis projects in the Ewald Lab.
 Select this template to initialise your project according to Ewald Lab conventions.
+Rename the repository following the YEAR_PERSON_TOPIC format, for example 2025_Ewald_CircadianRhythm.

 ## Project Overview
 - 1-2 sentences background on the project